 It is critical that the case focuses on a strategic business challenge facing your organization.
 In that regard, HR's role in the case should be clearly linked to business issues.
 Please make sure that you define the core problem from a business--not solely an HR--perspective.
 Examples might include growth, globalization, innovation, total quality, tapping new markets, etc. (not simply how to address issues in the HR function alone).
-For examples, please see the Executive Master of HR Management FAQs page.

 7. Application Fee - Submit a non-refundable application fee of $105 with your application.

 8. Online Video Interview - After submitting your application you will receive an email with detailed instructions on how to record your online video at your convenience.

 9. TOEFL or IELTS scores - Required for all international students, unless you meet the criteria for an exception.